 Structured with workshops aimed at giving students tools and resources to pursue their capstone project.
 If feasible, it is recommended that students enroll in a section that aligns most closely with their capstone content.
 Course will emphasize the process of discovery and how to respond to challenges during the discovery process.

-Effective F19, fourth year students (or students graduating early) will be required to enroll in 1 unit of HNPG199H during each of their final three quarters prior to graduation.
 The course is intended to document progress toward completion of faculty mentored capstone project.
 Course will be graded as “in progress”.
 Upon capstone completion a grade will be assigned to the course for each of the quarters.
 Non-completion of Honors capstone will result in the failure of each section.
 All students are required to take at least four units of HNPG199H regardless of graduation quarter.

 Honors elective courses are Honors versions of pre-existing UCR courses (ex.
 SOC 001H vs. SOC 001).
 While in an Honors section students attend lecture with the UCR population enrolled in the course.
 Discussion section for the course will be strictly Honors and will be led by the faculty of record for the course instead of a teaching assistant.
 Discussion section enrollment is limited to 15-20 students providing a smaller class size.
 Students may find a listing of current elective offerings via Current Honors Course Offerings.